AntonHedlundFG/GraduationProject/Docs/Report/Johan/Report_Johan.md

 ## Work Process

 ### Initial Week-by-week Plan
-In the initial planning of the project we laid out a flexible plan with milestone for each week.
+In the initial planning of the project, we laid out a flexible plan with milestone for each week.
 The plan served as a guide rather than a fixed schedule, allowing us to adapt as needed throughout the project.

 1. Planning and project setup
 2. First playable